georgezero/rsna-deep-learning-classroom-2019/README.md

 ## Intro

 Welcome Deep Learners!

-This documents provides the information you need to participate in the RSNA Deep Learning Classrooms.
+This document provides all the information you need to participate in the RSNA Deep Learning Classrooms.

 Here's the schedule of [classes](#class-schedule)